-In September, the LTO Consortium announced the specifications for LTO9, achieving 18TB raw, and up to 45TB compressed (on a 2.5 to 1 ratio).
-We’ve been watching production timelines and speaking with the vendors, and there is quiet confidence that LTO9 drives and media will be shipping at the end of Q1 2021.
+In September 2020, the LTO Consortium announced the specifications for LTO9, achieving 18TB raw, and up to 45TB compressed (on a 2.5 to 1 ratio).
+We’ve been watching production timelines and speaking with the vendors, and there is quiet confidence that LTO9 drives and media will be shipping at the end of 2021.
+While originally planned for release in early 2021, COVID supply chain issues have pushed this timeline out.
+We will watch this and up-date this blog post with any changes.

 LTO tape continues to be a versatile and widely used storage media for long term archive and also air-gapped storage to protect data and backups from Ransomware.
 LTO is used by large organisation and is the predominate storage media for long term archive storage in the Cloud.
 Tape continues to play this role as the long term cost is low, and once stored on a tape the data does not consume any electricity making LTO a very “green” storage media.